NicolasLagaillardie/mpst_rust_github/artifact.md

 Now that your first example works, we can check that it is still **safe** using the `KMC` tool.

-### Bottom-up
+### Bottom-up: Write the types in Rust and check them with the kmc tool

-The `KMC` tool has one purpose: check that a given system of communicating automata is *correct*, i.e., all messages that are sent are received, and no automaton gets permanently stuck in a receiving state.
+The `KMC` tool checks that a given system of communicating automata is *correct*, i.e., all messages that are sent are received, and no automaton gets permanently stuck in a receiving state.
 We are not going to introduce how to use it but how `Mpanon` takes advantage of it *interactive* mode to check protocols.